brimdata/zed/k8s/README.md

 ```
 eksctl create cluster -f k8s/cluster.yaml
 ```
 This command usually takes at least 10 minutes to complete.
 It uses parameters provided in `k8s/cluster.yaml` -- you can edit this file to change it as needed.
-The file contains links to relevant AWS docs for how to chnage it.
+The file contains links to relevant AWS docs for how to change it.
 In this example, we limit the cluster size to 3.
-This is enough to test autoscaling, but the max might need to be increased for searches in very large log files.
+This is enough to test autoscaling.
 If you keep the cluster up during dev and testing, you may want to manually scale it down with:
 ```
 eksctl scale nodegroup --cluster test -m 1 -N 1 -M 1 -n standard-workers --region us-east-1
 ```